-The Pura Kiki Infant Bottle delivers the best in eco-health when it comes to bottle feeding your infant.
-100% free of all plastic and much lighter than its glass competitors, Pura is manufactured from safe, anti-bacterial, #304 stainless steel (the same steel used in milk pasteurization to inhibit bacterial growth), is top-rack dishwasher safe, and comes in 5oz and 11oz sizes.
-Accompanied with a wide neck, slow flow, 100% silicone nipple, Pura bottles are also compatible with many popular wide-neck nipples, like Dr. Brown's and Born Free.
+The Pura Kiki Infant Bottle excels in eco-health when it comes to bottle feeding your infant.
+It is 100% free of all plastic but still weighs much less than its glass competitors, Pura is manufactured from safe, anti-bacterial, #304 stainless steel (the same steel used in milk pasteurization to inhibit bacterial growth), is top-rack dishwasher safe, and comes in 5oz and 11oz sizes.
+Accompanied by a wide neck, slow flow, 100% silicone nipple, Pura bottles are also compatible with many popular wide-neck nipples, like Dr. Brown's and Born Free.
 Best of all, this bottle converts to a sippy by just changing the nipple to a spout.
-It is a breeze to clean and assemble with 4 easy fitting parts (including the silicone travel cap).
-You'll be hard-pressed to find a bottle as sleek, simple, and health-conscious as the Pura.
+Cleaning and assembling the Pura Kiki is a breeze compared to other bottles with only 4 parts (including the silicone travel cap) that all fit easily together.
+You likely won't find a bottle as simple, sleek, and eco-friendly as the Pura.

 The Pura Kiki scored very well in our hands-on testing.
 We felt it actually washed "cleaner" than glass or plastic, with no residue or film left on the inside surface whatsoever.
 We did not experience any problems with leaking, whether in use or in travel.
 The soft silicone travel cap is a little tricky to get on just right, but once in place it served it's purpose, and one of our little testers even enjoyed using it as a teether!

-No potential for leaching chemicals or heavy metals and no risk of breaking or chipping glass.
+There is no possibility of chemicals or heavy metals leaching into the milk and no risk of breaking or chipping glass.

 The body and neck are fabricated from safe #304 stainless steel, the same kind of steel used in milk pasteurization because of its anti-bacterial qualities.
 This is a high quality, thicker stainless steel making it less prone to dents, as well as resisting corrosion and staining.